odoo/documentation/content/administration/maintain/db_premise.rst

 banner in the App Switcher.
 Make sure you do not add extra spaces before or after your subscription code.
 If the registration is successful, it will turn green and will provide you with the Expiration Date of your freshly-registered database.
-You can check this Epiration Date in the About menu (Odoo 9) or in the Settings Dashboard (Odoo 10).
+You can check this Expiration Date in the About menu (Odoo 9) or in the Settings Dashboard (Odoo 10).

 Registration Error Message